elfredscom/atEX/faqs.md

 **What is EXYZ?**

 EXYZ is a blogging platform that allows writers to create paid posts without an upfront paywall.
-Every blog has a monthly limit of USD 6 which is reache as a reader reads their paid posts for 3 hours in that month.
+Every blog has a monthly limit of USD 6 which is reached as a reader reads their paid posts for 3 hours in that month.
 No upfront charge but the charge is calculated based on the time duration for which reader reads the blog.

 **What to do to start using a EXYZ?**